coder0987/StardewValleyTranslationHelper/README.md

 ## Installation

-0. Ensure Java is installed on your machine
+0. Ensure Java and Stardew Valley are installed on your machine
-1. Download the latest release and put it in a folder
+1. Download the latest release and unzip it anywhere
 2. Run the program
 3. Translate!